 At Flora Gardens all children work towards learning basic conversation skills, in order for them to be able to introduce themselves and share key facts about themselves and their families in Spanish.
 Across both key stages, children have a range of opportunities to experience Spanish culture through learning about art, traditions and music.
-The introduction to Spanish literature will be explored in upper KS2.
 Alongside this, key vocabulary is introduced across each unit ranging from colours and numbers to animals and food.
 This is paired with a simplistic teaching of grammatical structures in order to enable children to build sentences in Spanish.
 Information detailing content taught in each year can be found in the Spanish curriculum map.
 At the end of each unit assessments are carried out to give the teacher leading Spanish assurance that outcomes have been met and the progression of knowledge and skills has been successfully carried out.

 The lead teacher plans the following:

 - A cycle of lessons for each subject, which carefully plans for progression and depth concentrating on the language skills suited to the age group.

 - A medium term plan which outlines the key vocabulary and skills that will be taught